BSFD History in Brief

 In 1986, the McBride Family donated land in Westfork Meadows for the current Fire Station 1 to be built.
 Local tradesman performed much of the station construction and the station has had several additions since that time to accommodate growth.
-This allowed the department to move from a smaller building that is now owned by the Big Sky Water & Sewer District.
+This allowed the department to move from a smaller building that was converted to a home nearby.

-In early 2011, the Chief Revisky resigned and for the first time in its history, the department brought in leadership from the outside of the organization.
-After utilizing a consulting firm to assist with the search process, William Farhat was appointed the 9th fire chief of BSFD in September of 2011.
+In early 2011, Chief Revisky resigned and for the first time in its history, the department brought in leadership from outside of the organization.
+After utilizing a consulting firm to assist with the search process, William Farhat was appointed the 9th Fire Chief of BSFD in September of 2011.

-In 2013, BSFD again approached the community with a request for a mill levy increase.
-The goal was to add 5 additional career members to stabilize department operations.
+In 2012, BSFD again approached the community with a request for a mill levy increase.
+The goal was to add 5 additional career members to improve the safety of department operations and improve service delivery.
 This would not only increase the number of people on duty; it would also lead to a larger amount of people off duty career members who lived in the community and could respond during emergencies.
-This mill levy was approved and 5 Firefighter/EMTs and 1 Firefighter/Paramedic were hired (one of these positions was to fill an existing vacancy).
-With that, over half of the career members of the department had been hired since 2011, creating an opportunity for growth in numbers and in the department’s abilities.
+This mill levy was approved and 5 Firefighter/EMTs and 1 Firefighter/Paramedic were hired (one of these positions was to fill an existing vacancy) in 2013.

 Also in 2013, the department began to compensate the volunteer members, making them on-call employees.
-While not increasing the number of on-call employees, this has made it that those who respond during emergencies were not financially burdened for their efforts.
+While not increasing the number of on-call employees, it helped those who sacrificed their personal time to serve our community so they were not financially burdened for their efforts.

-In 2016, the department was able to find internal funding to hire a 15th career Firefighter/EMT and a part-time Administrative Assistant.
-Also in 2016, a master planning process was completed and it identified that there were several opportunities for improvement in regards to response times and adequate staffing for emergency incidents.
-The Board of Trustees formally adopted a master plan developed with the assistance of Emergency Services Consulting International (ESCI) and BSFD will be using it to prepare for the future needs of the Big Sky community.
+In 2016, the department was able to find internal funding to hire a 15th career Firefighter and a part-time Administrative Assistant.
+Also in 2016, a master planning process was completed with the assistance of Emergency Services Consulting International (ESCI).
+It identified that there were several opportunities for improvement in regards to response times and adequate staffing for emergency incidents.
+The Board of Trustees formally adopted the master plan in order to address current issues and prepare for future needs of the Big Sky community.